← Back to blog

 How This Appears in SQE1 Questions

 SQE1 questions present a family scenario and ask whether a particular person can claim and what standard applies.
-This is a classic SQE1 trap.
+This is a common SQE1 pitfall.
 The critical trap is applying the surviving spouse standard to a cohabitant - cohabitants receive only the maintenance standard.
 Questions also test the six-month time limit and the two-year cohabitation requirement.

 Quick Example Scenario